 The Burnout Trajectory

-Entrepreneurial burnout doesn’t happen suddenly.
+Burnout doesn’t happen suddenly.
 It follows a predictable trajectory that’s easy to miss when you’re in it.

-Everything is exciting.
+Phase 1: The Honeymoon — Everything is exciting.
 Long hours feel energizing because they’re chosen.
 You’re building something.
 The sacrifice feels meaningful.
-You tell yourself this is temporary—you’ll ease up once you hit [milestone].
+You tell yourself this is temporary — you’ll ease up once you hit [milestone].

-The intensity becomes normal.
+Phase 2: The Normalization — The intensity becomes normal.
 You stop noticing that you haven’t exercised in months, that your friendships have atrophied, that you can’t remember your last real vacation.
 This is just how it is now.
 The milestone moves.

-Physical symptoms appear: poor sleep, weight changes, persistent fatigue.
+Phase 3: The Cracks — Physical symptoms appear: poor sleep, weight changes, persistent fatigue.
 Relationships strain.
 You’re irritable, distracted even when you’re “off.”
 You’re working more but producing less.
 You attribute this to the business being hard, not to your own depletion.

-Something breaks.
+Phase 4: The Crash — Something breaks.
 A health scare.
 A relationship ending.
 A mental health crisis.
 Or just a gradual descent into joyless grinding where you can’t remember why you started this.
 The business might still be running, but you’re not.

 The pillars represent the major domains of a full human life: